Neaj-Morshad-101/SQL-Server-Kubernetes-Operator/README.md

 ```
---  After failover, secondary databases are suspended, we need change the role and resume synchronization from the new primary.
-It may need to be done in the secondary replica also.
+--  After failover, all secondary databases are suspended, we need to change the role and resume synchronization from the old primary replica.
+It need to be done for the secondary replicas also.
 use [master]
 ALTER AVAILABILITY GROUP [ag1]
      SET (ROLE = SECONDARY);